ngs-doo/json-benchmark/README.md

 ###Non-trivial model

 Non-trivial model should reflect most CRUD scenarios with documents.
 This example uses only several data types but it shows very interesting difference between .NET and JVM.

     Standard 100.000 (Post)

 ![Non-trivial objects duration](results/standard-post-2016.png)

 Even on smaller number of runs, .NET is not faster anymore.
 LOH issue in .NET prohibits advanced optimizations available on JVM.
-Some libraries stop working on non-trivial stuff.
+Few libraries stop working on non-trivial stuff.

 ###Large model

 Large model contains several advanced features, such as interface serialization, occasional byte[] serialization and deep nested objects.
 Large strings and other objects are used which cause 10x slower instance creation in .NET.

     Large 1.000 (Book)

 ![Large objects duration](results/large-1000-2016.png)

 Results seem to be consistent regardless of the number of loops.
 Revenj manages to match Jackson speed.
-Newtonsoft works much slower if vanilla POCO classes are used.
-Most libraries are unable to complete this bench.
+Most libraries are unable to complete this bench (Jackson gets some help through annotations).

 ###Mono comparison